foundersandcoders/coursebook/src/course/syllabus/application/project-gallery/learning-outcomes.md

 ## Asking for help

-- [ ] Ask questions about HTML, CSS and DOM Manipulation
+- [ ] Ask questions on Discord about HTML, CSS and DOM Manipulation
-- [ ] Ask for help with Git and GitHub
+- [ ] Ask for help with Git and GitHub on Discord
 - [ ] Know what to Google for answers to questions about JavaScript

 ### Git and GitHub